-Section 2.11.
-Cancellation.
+Section 2.11 Cancellation.

 The Company at any time may deliver Notes to the Trustee for cancellation.
 The Registrar and Paying Agent shall forward to the Trustee any Notes surrendered to them for registration of transfer, exchange or payment.
-Upon sole direction of the Company, the Trustee shall cancel all Notes surrendered for registration of transfer, exchange, payment, replacement or cancellation and shall destroy cancelled Notes (subject to the record retention requirements of applicable laws).
-Certification of the destruction of all cancelled Notes shall be delivered to the Company from time to time upon request.
+Upon sole direction of the Company, the Trustee shall cancel all Notes surrendered for registration of transfer, exchange, payment, replacement or cancellation and shall dispose of cancelled Notes (subject to the record retention requirements of the Exchange Act or other applicable laws) in accordance with its customary procedures.
+Evidence of the destruction of all cancelled Notes shall be delivered to the Company from time to time upon its written request.
 The Company may not issue new Notes to replace Notes that it has paid or that have been delivered to the Trustee for cancellation.

-Section 2.12.
-Defaulted Interest.
+Section 2.12 Defaulted Interest.